icopy-site/awesome/docs/awesome/awesome-graphql.md

 * [c-graphqlparser](https://github.com/tecbot/c-graphqlparser) - Go-gettable version of the libgraphqlparser C library for parsing GraphQL.
 * [tallstreet-graphql](https://github.com/tallstreet/graphql) - GraphQL parser and server for Go that leverages libgraphqlparser
 * [go-graphql](https://github.com/playlyfe/go-graphql) - A powerful GraphQL server implementation for Golang
+* [Super Graph](https://supergraph.dev): Fetch data without code!
+Super Graph gives you a high performance GraphQL API without you having to write any code.
+GraphQL is automagically compiled into an efficient SQL query.
+Use it either as a library or a standalone service.

 <a name="lib-scala" />